 Another option, although probably less straight forward, is to take the Snow Train, which is a direct service from London to the Alps.
 Trains leave London every Friday night, arriving into Bourg St Maurice on Saturday morning, and every Saturday morning, arriving later that afternoon.
 From Bourg St Maurice you can either take a 2 hour taxi ride straight to the resort, or for a more wallet friendly option you can take public transport.
 This involves taking the train to Grenoble, with a change in Chambery en route, and then the bus from Grenoble to Alpe d’Huez.
 So, not the easiest option but it can be done if the desire is there.
 The Snow Train can be booked at www.eurostar.com

 Travelling to Alpe d’Huez takes between 7 and 10 hours from Calais depending on the road conditions and your attitude to speed.

 For directions, your best bet is to use the excellent service provided by www.viamichelin.com.
 A couple of pointers that their algorithm can’t give you though – when driving make sure you look out for junction 8 of the A480 on your way out of Grenoble; it is not well signposted if you’re not au fait with the local regional names.
-Alpe d’Huez and its neighboring resorts are referred to as “Stations de l’Oisans-Vizille”,rather than their actual names.
-Whatever you do make sure you don’t get sucked into Grenoble city center as it can be a bit of a nightmare trying to get back out.
+Alpe d’Huez and its neighbouring resorts are referred to as “Stations de l’Oisans-Vizille", rather than their actual names.
+Whatever you do make sure you don’t get sucked into Grenoble city centre as it can be a bit of a nightmare trying to get back out!